Important : Compatible with ProActive Scheduler lastest version 3.4

 --> val = PAwaitFor(r) // will wait until the results are available

-Detailed information about the toolbox use, tutorial and function references are
+Detailed information about the module usage, tutorial and function references

-The toolbox is configured to find scilab installations on workers automatically
+The module is configured to find scilab installations on workers automatically

 Detailed information about ProActive Scheduler is available at http://proactive.activeeon.com/manual_proactive.htm